Last updated on October 31st, 2017. Posted in Web Design For Business.

 Once Firefox restarts, FireFTP will be ready to use.
 You may see a small FireFTP icon on Firefox’s toolbar, which you can click to open FireFTP in a browser tab, or you can choose Tools > Web Developer > FireFTP.

-Great, with FireFTP now installed, we’re ready to use it to connect to our web server.
+Great, with FireFTP now installed, we’re ready to use it to connect to your website.
 Let’s see how that’s done…

-Now that we have FireFTP installed in Firefox, we’re ready to put it to use.
-What we’ll do now is plug in the FTP login info that our web host provided us with, save this info in FireFTP (so that future connections are just a single mouse click), and then connect to our web server.
+Now that you have FireFTP installed in Firefox, you’re ready to put it to use.
+What we’ll do now is plug in the FTP login info that your web host provided you with, save this info in FireFTP (so that future connections are just a single mouse click), and then connect to your website.

 Account Name: This is for your own reference, so you can put whatever you like.
 I usually just put the name of the website.